Winter storm warning lifted but treacherous conditions remain

 CP24 Meteorologist Bill Coulter says that by 5 a.m. about 32 centimetres of snow had fallen at Pearson International Airport.

+The heavy snowfall created dangerous driving conditions and resulted in numerous school and bus cancellations across the GTA.

-In fact, police decided to close the northbound lanes of the Don Valley Parkway overnight in order to remove a number of stalled vehicles from the roadway and to allow plows to clear the surface of snow and ice.
+At one point on Monday night, police closed the northbound lanes of the Don Valley Parkway in order to remove a number of stalled vehicles from the roadway and to allow plows to clear the surface of snow and ice.

 The highway eventually reopened just before 5 a.m.